 You should brace yourself too for the wide variety of meat on sale, this can include dog and horse too.

-Do you have any other tips for traveling to Sapa?
+Do you have any other tips for travelling to Sapa?
 Let us know in the comments below.

 Her passion for travel inspires her to seek new places, new adventures and sharing her travel experience to everyone.